Every Election Day, 11-15% of Denton Co. votes are threatened

 • When countywide Election Day voting -- also known as Voting Centers -- was approved by the state legislature years ago, a quirk in the law meant Denton County didn’t qualify.

-• That glitch was fixed by the state legislature three years ago.
+• That was fixed four years ago.
 All that’s needed is for our county commissioners to certify that our county meets state requirements for this change to take place, but that has not happened.

 Why is this a problem here?